• Home

 WATERLOO AND CITY LINE TRAIN

-The Waterloo & City line - known as "the drain" to its users - is a short underground railway line with only two stations, Waterloo and Bank.It exists almost exclusively to serve commuters between Waterloo mainline station and the City of London, and does not operate late in the evening or on Sundays
+The Waterloo & City line - known as "the drain" to its users - is a short underground railway line with only two stations, Waterloo and Bank.
+It exists almost exclusively to serve commuters between Waterloo mainline station and the City of London.

-The above train is rolling stock from 1940 which replaced wooden carriages.
+The train below is rolling stock from 1940 which replaced wooden carriages.
 The 1940 stock was eventually replaced in 1992 & taken out of Waterloo station via cranes and transported on the back of lorries to Glasgow to be scrapped.
 This one survived intact.

 THE NORTHERN HEIGHTS LINE - FINSBURY PARK TO ALEXANDRA PALACE